whosonfirst/docker-whosonfirst-exportify/README.md

 To make matters even more confusing the auto-generated target group will specify port `80` (instead of port `8080`) for the load balancer (`whosonfirst-exportify-elb`) to route requests to but... for some reason that doesn't matter and traffic is happily sent to the right place.
+Because... magic?

 #### Service discovery